Wxrren/Course-Work-Cpp---Fundamentals-Game-Programming-For-Beginners/README.md

 # Course-work-C++

 My coursework I've been doing on a udemy course.
-I wanted too upload it so peers can review my progress as I'm new to coding.
+I wanted to upload it so peers can review my progress as I'm new to coding.

 ## Project Overview